Using Xbox Game Pass? Here are the 15 games to download now

 Celeste

 Celeste delivers a near-perfect marriage of gameplay and storytelling within a compact, challenging action game bursting with heart and style.
 This pixelated 2D platformer will truly test your reflexes, with screen after screen of tricky levels that require you to make precise jumps and dashes while avoiding traps and enemies.
 That sense of difficulty meshes perfectly with the game’s narrative, which sees main character Celeste steadily ascend a mountain in an attempt to confront her own mental health.
-We’re still thinking of Celeste’s touching narrative and addicting-yet-tough action years after its initial release, making it an easy pick for our list of essential downloads.
+We’re still thinking of Celeste’s touching narrative and addictive yet tough action years after its initial release, making it an easy pick for our list of essential downloads.

 Available on: console, PC, cloud